CruelKernel/samsung-exynos9820/README.md

 * nomodules - disable loadable modules support.
 * mass_storage - enable usb mass storage drivers for drivedroid.
 * noaudit - disable kernel auditing subsystem.
+* fake_config - Use defconfig for /proc/config.gz Some of the config presets, for
+  example nomodules, noaudit are safe but Android system checks kernel configuration for these options to be enabled and issues the warning "There's an internal problem with your device.
+Contact your manufacturer for details." in case they are not.
+This config preset forces default configuration to be in /proc/config.gz This trick allows to pass Android system check and shut up the warning.
+However, the kernel will use other configuration during build.

 For example, you can alter default configuration to something like:
 ```YAML